DavidCarMor/EWB/README.md

   - Precipitation record (RF): It may be measured with precipitation gauges in mm per hour.
   - Occult precipitation (OP): It may be measured with fog gauges in mm per hour.
   - Shortwave radiation (SW): It must be measured above canopy in Watts per square meter.<br/><br/>

-The required name for the variable in the table is established in parenthesis.
+The required name for the variable in the table is established between parenthesis.

 # Outputs
 The outputs are saved in a folder automatically created for the date and time of the running.
 This folder contains 2 csv and 18 PNG.
 The data.csv file contains all variables required to perform the model.
 The datags.csv contains information about stomatal conductance aperture.
 The following table specifies the variables in th data.csv file: